Cardiff University School of Music: People

-The current Head of School is Professor Kenneth Hamilton.
+The current Head of School is Dr Nicholas Jones since 2023.

-Former heads of school include Professor Rachel Cowgill, Professor David Wyn Jones, Professor Robin Stowell and Professor Adrian Thomas.
+Former heads of school include Professor Kenneth Hamilton, Professor Rachel Cowgill, Professor David Wyn Jones, Professor Robin Stowell and Professor Adrian Thomas.

 Notable alumni include several internationally acclaimed composers including Alun Hoddinott, who was head of the school from 1967 to 1989, Grace Williams, Karl Jenkins, Hilary Tann, and Philip Cashian, as well as Tony Woodcock (President of the New England Conservatory), pianist and accompanist Andrew Matthews-Owen and music scholar David Wyn Jones.

 Ensembles

 The School of Music is home to numerous ensembles, including: